Ready to cook the authentic Italian panna cotta recipe and savor it during a stargazing night?

 The classic panna cotta is made with gelatin sheets, milk, and sugar.

-The Italian panna cotta, cooked heavy cream, is also the dessert all children dreams of when they visit their nonna.
+Panna cotta, cooked heavy cream, is also the dessert all children dream of when visiting nonna.

 This is the classic panna cotta recipe: it is made with gelatin sheets, milk, and sugar.